staadecker/pdf-color-remover/README.md

 3. Install the required dependencies.

     `pip install -r requirements.txt`

+4. You'll also need to install `poppler` see instructions [here](https://pypi.org/project/pdf2image/).

-4. Copy the PDF you'd like to process to the current directory.
+5. Copy the PDF you'd like to process to the current directory.

-5. Run the script with the file name as the argument.
+6. Run the script with the file name as the argument.

     `python script.py my_document_to_convert.pdf`

-6. `processed_my_document_to_convert.pdf` will be generated in the current directory.
+7. `processed_my_document_to_convert.pdf` will be generated in the current directory.

 ## Notes